Vitomir84/ML_algorithms/README.md

 #### XGBoost model on breast_cancer_dataset with precision-recall curve, ROC curve and shap values ([Link](https://github.com/Vitomir84/ML_algorithms/blob/main/Breath_cancer_with_shap_values.ipynb))

-This part contains dataset with interesting visualisation of importance of particular features in cancer prediction.
+This part contains ML model of very important dataset with  an ilustration of importance of particular features in cancer prediction.
 Shap package offers very nice visualisation of feature importance for interpretable ML models